anasen-collab/analysis/SiCal/RelativeCal/SX3/readme.md

 ### Next steps
-Once you have completed this program, rerun `Main.cpp` with this new `X3RelativeGains_Step1.dat` You will input this new root file with this new relative gains file into step 2.
+Once you have completed this program, rerun `Main.cpp` with this new `X3RelativeGains_Step1.dat` You will input this new root file with this new relative gains file into Step 2.

 ## Step 2
-Loop over front (clickable step 3)
+Loop over front (same as "clickable" Step 3)
 This step fixes the relative gains of the 4 front strips with respect to a single back strip
 ### Histograms
 First, histograms should be created for events in which one front strip (up and down) and one back strip fired.
 Using more complicated multiplicities here will confuse things (if only the up fired, then front != back, which defeats the initial assumption that front == back).